 If you are a student from the Isle of Man or the Channel Islands, your tuition fees will also be £9,250.

 The University reserves the right to increase Home and EU Undergraduate and PGCE tuition fees in line with any inflationary or other increase authorised by the Secretary of State for future years of study.

-As well as your tuition fees, you need to consider the cost of compulsory and optional residential and other fieldwork trips.
-Cost depends on location, but we estimate you will need around £400.
-You also need around £200 to buy key textbooks.
+As well as your tuition fees, you need to consider the costs associated with compulsory and optional residential and other fieldwork trips.
+Cost depends on the nature of the fieldwork or location, but we estimate you will need around £400.
+You also need to budget for key textbooks (approximately £200).

 We have a range of scholarships to help with the cost of your studies.
 Visit our scholarships page to find out more.

 The International Tuition fees for 2024/25 are £12,500.

 Visit our International fees page for more information.

 This course is only available as a Combined Honours degree with the following subjects: